This page will be updated as new information is available.

 - If your business is temporarily closing or reducing hours to help stop the spread of COVID-19, advise your employees to file or reopen a claim for unemployment benefits as soon as possible.
 Workers can use the “job attached” option to indicate that they planning to return to the same job, which reduces the requirement for them to seek other employment while receiving benefits.

-- You should also consider alternatives to laying off staff through CDLE’s Work-Share Program.
+- Businesses can also consider alternatives to laying off staff through CDLE’s Work-Share Program.
 The State of Colorado is also working on efforts to match displaced workers with temporary jobs in industries where demand has increased for goods and services, such as logistics, delivery, healthcare, and groceries.

 Department of Labor FAQ’s on Families First Coronavirus Response Act (paid sick and family leave)